FirebirdSQL/Butler/rfc/4/FBSP.rst

 3. Reference Implementations
 ============================

-The :ref:`Saturnin-SDK <saturnin-sdk>` is the prime reference implementation for FBSP.
+The :ref:`Saturnin-SDK <saturnin-sdk>` provides the prime reference implementation for FBSP.

 |